Safe Work Australia 2023–2024 Operational Plan

 - collaborating with our national and international counterparts, and

-- increasing awareness and education through our online multimedia hub and National Safe Work Month.
+- increasing awareness and education through our online multimedia hub and National Safe Work Month in October 2023.

 How we will measure our performance

-Our performance in delivering the activities identified in this plan will be measured against the performance measures and planned performance results included in the 2022-2023 Safe Work Australia Portfolio Budget Statements and reported in the Safe Work Australia Annual Report.
+Our performance in delivering the activities identified in this plan will be measured against the performance criteria and targets included in the Safe Work Australia 2023-24 Portfolio Budget Statements and reported in the Safe Work Australia Annual Report.